mhaugrud/msumcspy/_sources/SimplePythonData/Input.rst

 .. admonition:: Modify the program ...

-   - In line 1 the input function is used which produces a string output.
+   In line 1 the input function is used which produces a string output.
 In line 2 we make an integer from this string.
 It is important to see that both of these steps must be performed.
 However, we generally combine them in one statement.

    - In line 1, change ``str_seconds`` to ``total_secs``, type ``int(`` between ``=`` and ``input``, and type ``)`` at the end of the line.

-      - Delete (or comment out) line 2.
+   - Comment out line 2.

    - The program still runs the same.
 What you did in line 1 is called **nesting**, putting one thing inside of another.
 In this case, you placed the input function inside of the int function.

    - On line 10, type a print function to display the **sum** of these three terms: hours times 3600, minutes times 60, and sec_finally_remaining.
 If you typed this correctly, line 10 will display the number you entered in line 1.